 - 1 teaspoon kosher salt

-- 3 1/4 cups all-purpose flour (plus or minus a couple of tablespoons) – 420 grams, plus more (about 30 grams) for rolling out
+- 3 1/2 cups all-purpose flour (plus or minus a couple of tablespoons) – 420 grams, plus more (about 30 grams) for rolling out

 - melted butter – to add after cooking, optional

 - Activate the yeast.
 In a large standing mixer (or you can make this by hand too), combine the yeast, sugar, and warm water.
 Stir with a spatula and wait for the mixture to get bubbly.

 - Add the yogurt, olive oil, and salt, and stir again.
 Then attach dough hook, and start adding flour.
 Start with two cups of flour, and then mix.
 Continuing adding more flour, a little at a time, until you get the right consistency.
 The dough should start pulling away from the sides of the mixer, and it should be just slightly sticky.